-Gleanster reports that lead nurturing led to a 15–20% increase in conversions in the “not yet ready to purchase” category of leads.
-So, using a lead scoring system to determine how hot or cold a lead is puts you in the position to give the prospect information they actually need.
+On average, 75% of leads are not ready to be passed on to sales (and perhaps never will be).
+So using a lead scoring system to determine how hot or cold a lead is puts you in the position to give the prospect information they actually need.

 Lead scoring is often a difficult system to set up, and requires lots of testing and changes to get right.
 There is nothing worse than “qualifying” a lead through your lead scoring plan, only to learn they’re far from a purchase decision.